-An amazing woman artist that many may not know about is the Dutch artist Henriette Ronner-Knip; She is famous for her many wonderful paintings of dogs and cats.
+A fantastic woman artist that many may not know about is the Dutch artist Henriette Ronner-Knip.
+She is famous for her many beautiful paintings of dogs and cats.

 Henriette Ronner-Knip came from a family of artists.
-At an early age, she became in charge of the family’s finances and other legal obligations, so she started to paint.
+She became in charge of the family’s finances and other legal obligations at an early age, so she started to paint.
 She sold her first painting at the age of 15-year-old.
 Later, when she was married, Her husband became her manager, and Henriette continued to paint.
-She is famous for her many wonderful paintings of cats and dogs.
-She chooses to paint dogs and cats as a subject matter because during the Victorian era, having a pet in your household was popular.
+She is famous for her many beautiful paintings of cats and dogs.
+She chooses to paint dogs and cats as subject matter because, during the Victorian era, having a pet in your household was popular.

 Henriette Ronner Knip – Early Life

 Henriette was born in Amsterdam in 1821 into a family of artists.
 She received her very first painting lessons from her father, Josephus Augustus Knip.
-Her grandfather Nicolas Frederick Knip was also an artist.
-So it can be said that she was truly born in a family with a long history of painting and choosing art as their profession.
+Her grandfather, Nicolas Frederick Knip was also an artist.
+So it can be said that she was indeed born into a family with a long history of painting and choosing art as their profession.

-In 1835, at the age of 14 years old, Henriette was in charge of the family’s finances and other legal obligations, so she began to paint seriously to help the family bring in income.
+In 1835, at the age of 14, Henriette was in charge of the family’s finances and other legal obligations, so she began to paint seriously to help the family bring in income.
 She sold her first painting at the age of 15 years old.
 Henriette had a lot of financial and other obligations placed upon her at a very young age.
-In 1840 the family settled in Berlicum, Holland.
+In 1840, the family settled in Berlicum, Holland.

 Marriage and Move to Amsterdam